ugo-emekauwa/hx-api-token-manager/README.md

     - **username** - The username credentials that will be used to log into HyperFlex.
 The value must be a string.
     - **password** - The password credentials that will be used to log into HyperFlex.
 The value must be a string.
     - **file_path** - The file name and storage location to write a HyperFlex API token file.
 The value must be a string.
 An example value is `"c:\\folder\\file.xml"`.
-    - **overwrite** - The option to overwrite any pre-existing file at the provided file path value given to the 'file_path' argument.
+    - **overwrite** - (Optional) The option to overwrite any pre-existing file at the provided file path value given to the **file_path** argument.
+Providing this argument is optional.
 If the value is set to True, any pre-exiting token file will be automatically overwritten.
-If set to False, the create_token_file function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
+If set to False, the _create_token_file()_ function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
 The default value is True.

   - **What the Function Returns:**